 The hospitals are 40 km away.
-Radio communication is not possible therefore it is important to ensure that the landlines are working.
-If it is not possible to communicate with the hospitals by landline the next alternative is the use of OPP communication support.
+Radio communication is not possible therefore it is important to ensure that the landlines and cell phones are working.
+If it is not possible to communicate with the hospitals by landline or cell phone the next alternative is the use of OPP communication support.

-Radio communication may not be possible with the evacuation centers if we have to exercise an agreement with the City of North Bay to use their evacuation centers.
+The Telecommunications Coordinator is responsible for ensuring communications with the evacuation centers in the City of North Bay should the situation requires to exercise the agreement with the City of North Bay to use their evacuation centers.

 The Township of Bonfield has its own communication system complete with tower and repeater.
-The Emergency Telecommunications Coordinator is responsible to ensure that the back-up generators are running in the event of power failure.
+The Emergency Telecommunications Coordinator is responsible for ensuring that the back-up generators are running in the event of power failure.